JCR-UK

 (September 1893 - 20 December 1973)

-Born in Libau (today Liepaja, a port city on Latvia’s west coast), Rev. Israelstam (m.
+Born in Libau (today Liepaja, a port city on Latvia's west coast), Rev. Israelstam (m.
 Elsie Edith) was a student at Jews' College London and Hollier Scholar in Hebrew at London University.
 He served as minister of the Merthyr Tydfil Hebrew Congregation, south Wales (1917-1920) and was then minister of the Bradford Hebrew Congregation, Yorkshire, for over 40 years, from 1920 until his retirement in 1962.
 During that period he spent about one year away, in 1931, when he was appointed warden of the Jews' College Hostel in London.
 Rev. Israelstam translated and edited Talmud and Midrash for compilations published by the Soncino press, and was the joint editor of an annotated edition of the Routledge machzor.
 Following his retirement, he became an active member of Hampstead Synagogue, London.
 Rev. Israelstam was well regarded by his colleagues and was president of the Union of Anglo-Jewish Preachers.
-He is buried at Bushey cemetery.
+He is buried at Bushey United Synagogue cemetery (find gravestone).
 (JC reports and obituary 28 December 1973; JYB listings.)

 Hayyim (Chaim) Issachar